aschetti/aschetti-website/content/authors/admin/_index.md

 I have a background in experimental psychology, cognitive and affective electrophysiology.
 During my academic career, I investigated the relationship between emotions and visual perception using a wide range of methodological and statistical tools.
 I adopted transparent and open science practices at every stage of the research cycle, from the preregistration of the initial idea to the publication of the final manuscript in peer-reviewed open access journals.

-As Coordinator of the Open Science Community Rotterdam, I facilitate communications between members of the community, organize events and workshops, communicate such activities on social media, and personally support individual researchers and research groups with day-to-day activities related to open science.
+As Coordinator Open Science at Erasmus Research Services (Erasmus University Rotterdam), I facilitate communications between researchers and support staff, organize events and workshops, communicate such activities on social media, and personally support individual researchers and research groups with day-to-day activities related to open science.